Skip to main content

 With the Entry/Exit System (EES), all movements are electronically tracked.
 Overstays are automatically flagged.

-What to Do If You've Overstayed
+What to Do If You Have Overstayed

 1. 1